steklyashka33/Minecraft-Mod-Translator/README.md

 In the installer, click "Add Python to PATH" and complete the download.
 Download the repository archive and unzip it.
 Run CMD.
 With the "cd" command C:/path/to/repo/" you get to the repository folder.
 Run "pip install -r requirements.txt".
-Close CMD.
-Run main.py.
+Run "python main.py".

 ## License
 [MIT License](LICENSE)